duniter/duniter/doc/Protocol.md

 #### Definition

 Issuing an identity is the act of creating a link between a *public key* and *an arbitrary identity*.
-In UCP, this link is done through the signature of an identity string by a public key.
+In UCP, this link is done through the signature of an identity string by the private key corresponding to the public key.
 It is exactly like saying:

 > « This identity refers to me ! »